geeksforsocialchange/gfsc-v2/_posts/2021-03-02-everything-is-connected.md

 Broadly speaking, four kinds of accounts come to mind:

-  * ““Consensual””[^scarequotes] accounts, where we optionally sign up to a service we want to access, usually clicking some 'I agree to the terms and conditions' box that we never actually read (at least [without dedicating 76 days a year to it](https://www.theatlantic.com/technology/archive/2012/03/reading-the-privacy-policies-you-encounter-in-a-year-would-take-76-work-days/253851/)).
+  * “Consensual”[^scarequotes] accounts, where we optionally sign up to a service we want to access, usually clicking some 'I agree to the terms and conditions' box that we never actually read (at least [without dedicating 76 days a year to it](https://www.theatlantic.com/technology/archive/2012/03/reading-the-privacy-policies-you-encounter-in-a-year-would-take-76-work-days/253851/)).
-  * ““Semi-consensual”” accounts, where creating an account is mandatory for say, a job or residency status, but we would really rather not have one[^7].
+  * “Semi-consensual” accounts, where creating an account is mandatory for say, a job or residency status, but we would really rather not have one[^7].
   * Non-consensual accounts, where data is stored on us by the police or security services against our will.
-  * Non-consensual ““anonymous”” accounts, where we are tracked by a variety of device identifiers that means ads can uniquely track us through a range of means.
+  * Non-consensual “anonymous” accounts, where we are tracked by a variety of device identifiers that means ads can uniquely track us through a range of means.

 Privacy discussions almost always centre the first type.
 We consent to signing up to a desirable app or website.
 We type in our email address.
 We conduct interactions within the app; as a casual user there are no third party ways you can access Facebook except for through the application itself, for example.
 By design, we are made to think of these as ‘[vertically integrated](https://www.investopedia.com/terms/v/verticalintegration.asp)’ closed gardens, a set of separate ‘data buckets’ that don’t cross over.